 East Africa / Kenya

-Our foundation activities in East Africa are currently limited to supporting different organizations in wildlife conservation, local communities and indigenous people and went
+Our foundation activities in East Africa started with supporting different organizations in wildlife conservation, local communities and indigenous people and went

 on in developing some first own projects.
 Some impressions!

 More are to find on the project site: https://www.wildlifeandpeople.org/images/